-The first step for the registration of a Cyprus Company or IBC in Cyprus is to choose a name.
-That name is submitted for approval by the Registrar of Companies.
+The first step for the Registration of Cyprus Company (or IBC in Cyprus) is to choose a name.
+That name is submitted for approval by the Registrar of Companies at the time of the registration of Cyprus company.
 It usually takes 4 or 5 working days.
-The name can be anything you like and you can combine words initials or numbers, provided it’s not the same or similar to a pre existing company or it is not undesirable in the sense that it must not contain obscene words or meanings or words of the names of towns or other countries so as to be misleading.
+The name can be anything you like and you can combine words initials or numbers, provided it’s not the same or similar to a pre-existing company or it is not undesirable in the sense that it must not contain obscene words or meanings or words of the names of towns or other countries so as to be misleading.
 The name of a company can be changed at any time by a resolution of the company and it’s approved by the Registrar of Companies.
 Our Law Firm has lists of approved names so that you may choose from them and save the time required for its approval, which can be about 4-5 working days.
 The name of a company must always end in LIMITED or LTD.

-On the registration of a Cyprus Company the share capital can be expressed in euro and there is no minimum or maximum.
+On the Registration of Cyprus Company the share capital can be expressed in euro and there is no minimum or maximum.
 For practical purposes however and so that the company can be run in a practical and easy way we recommend a share capital of one thousand euro divided into 1000 shares of one euro each.
 There is no minimum of capital so a one share capital worth one euro will do.
 The capital does not have to be paid into the bank account of the company.
-It is not taxable in any way, and can be increased or decreased at any time by a resolution of the company.
+It is taxable at 0.6% paid once and can be increased at any time by a resolution of the company.
 In the case of a decrease, it has to be approved by the Court.
 The capital is the participation of the shareholders in the assets of the company.
-And their participation towards the debts of the company is restricted to their shares held by them each.
+And their participation towards the debts of the company is restricted to their shares held by them each at the time of the registration of the company or acquired later.
 After all this is the general idea of the LIMITED.
 The creditors can only have resort to the share participation of the shareholders to the company and not to the rest of the personal property of the shareholders.

-At its formation a IBC in Cyprus must have Directors.
+A Registration of Cyprus Company involves the appointment of some Directors.
 They are the persons who will manage the company and run the everyday business of the company.
 The minimum number of Directors is one.
 The nationality of the Directors is immaterial.
 Many times, members of our company will be appointed as Nominee Directors in order to carry out board meetings and resolutions of the company in Cyprus.
-In this way management and control of the company is considered to be in Cyprus for tax purposes, so that you can enjoy the 10% tax benefit.
+In this way management and control of the company is considered to be in Cyprus for tax purposes, so that you can enjoy the 12.5% tax benefit.
 Any person or legal entity such as another company can be a Director.
 The duties and liabilities of the Directors and their rights are provided for in the articles of association of the company, which in general terms is based on the provisions of the Company Law CAP 113.
 The Directors are the officers who run the company`s business and every day affairs, by selling or buying, or signing agreements and contracts on its behalf, by securing loans and running the bank accounts of the company etc. All the Directors together form the Board of Directors, which usually takes decisions for the company by a simple majority vote.

 The Shareholders in a general meeting by a simple majority vote can appoint or remove any Director, with immediate effect.
 A Director can resign at any time by a letter in writing handed over to the Board of Directors.
 On the death of a Director his position becomes vacant and the Shareholders in a General Meeting appoint another Director in his place if they desire.

-At its incorporation the Cyprus IBC must also have Shareholders.
+The Shareholders are declared by the memorandum at the time of Registration of Cyprus Company.
+It is possible later for more shareholders to join the company.
 A Shareholder is by law the real beneficiary owner of the company and its property.
 It has the power to make decisions at the general meetings for appointing or dismissing the Directors.
 Although he is not an officer of the company he is the person who will eventually take the profits of the company.
 The minimum number of Shareholders can be one.
 A Shareholder can sell his shares at any time he likes.
 The profits from the sale of the shares are generally not taxable.
 Share Certificates are issued for the number of the shares actually issued and paid.
 The transfers of the shares are not free and there no share certificates the delivery of which by hand to hand transfers the ownership of the shares.
 One share can be owned by more than one person.
 The shareholders in General Meetings of the company can appoint or remove the Directors, and the Secretary, can hire person ell or other experts, and can take decisions for the company such as mergers or acquisitions.
 Any person can be a shareholder, or any legal entity such as another company.
 No one can remove a shareholder from the company unless he sells his shares.
 A person becomes a shareholder by buying shares of the company.

-Finally a company at its formation must have a Secretary.
+The Registration of Cyprus Company must have at least one Secretary.
 He is an officer of the company with particular duties and he is appointed by the Directors.
 The existence of a Secretary is required by the law.
 It is recommended that the Secretary of the company is a Cyprus resident because a lot of formal papers must be frequently signed by the Secretary.
 A Secretary can be an employee of the Company who gets a salary for his services or he can act as an officer without a salary.
 A Secretary`s duties are formal and his signature is not necessary on the agreements or contracts of the company for them to be valid.
 A Secretary can be removed by the Board of Directors and another one appointed in his place.

-The memorandum of the company as the word itself suggests is a MEMO of the objects of activities of the company.
+The memorandum of the company as the word itself suggests is a MEMO of the objects of activities of the company and it is submitted for approval by the Registrar at the registration of a Cyprus company.
 It is a very important document of the company because it must set out in detail all the company`s activities otherwise if the Directors enter into an agreement for the purchase of immovable property for example and that is not included in the Memorandum the purchase is Ultra Vires, i.e. beyond the power of the company and it is void!
 A memorandum can be altered at any time by adding or removing from it new powers.

 Our Memorandum is so concise and extensive it cover all the activities required by any normal company for as long as it exists!